lenishu/QGhana2022/README.md

 ## Installation

-Follow the instructions given in the [installation file](installation.pdf)!
+Follow the instructions given in the [installation file](installation.pdf).

+Here is a [video recording](https://youtu.be/yVmKA3ks_zA) about how to complete installation step by step.

 ## License